hellojwilde/hellojwilde.github.io/_posts/2012-11-20-app-deployment-dropbox.md

 We couldn't yet generate an installer for Metro Firefox because some key build system changes hadn't landed.

 <div class="footnote">
-These have since landed and power the [Firefox Metro Preview](https://blog.mozilla.org/futurereleases/2012/10/04/firefox-metro-preview/).
+These have since landed and power the <a href="https://blog.mozilla.org/futurereleases/2012/10/04/firefox-metro-preview/">Firefox Metro Preview</a>.
 </div>

 So, I decided turn my Dropbox builds into a shared folder for Yuan to use.
 I automated the setup process with some Python scripts that generated the appropriate Windows Registry files based the user's Dropbox folder location and documented [the installation process](https://etherpad.mozilla.org/jwilde-awesomesauce-metro-builds) publicly on Etherpad.
 It was janky, but usable as a temporary solution for bleeding-edge testers.